rtCamp/Frappe-Manager/docs/commands/ssl.md

 List SSL certificates with their expiry and renewal status.

-Lists one bench by default, including its domains that have no certificate yet. --standalone lists external Docker project domains instead, and --all lists both.
+Lists one bench by default, including its domains that have no certificate yet. 'all' lists every bench and the external domains together, and --standalone lists only the external Docker project domains.

 The DNS Provider column names the \[ssl.dns_providers] credential set each DNS-01 certificate authenticates with, "default" for the unlabelled account, and "(missing)" when the label or the default account is not stored at either scope.